Jailbird

 Assumptions make an ass out of you and me.

-Everyone around me thought I was about to quit my job and make a big life change, just like I had mentioned in that post.
-But honestly, I had no idea about the drama going on behind the scenes.
-My husband, who I thought was on my side, was actually against me leaving.
-He teamed up with my mom to stop me from making any big moves.
-It was a total shock to find out that the people I trusted most were plotting against my freedom, and I had no clue.
+Everyone was convinced I was about to quit my job and make some big changes in my life.
+But I was clueless about the drama happening behind the scenes.
+My husband, who I trusted, was actually against me leaving and teamed up with my mom to keep me from doing it.
+It was a real shock to find out that the people I trusted were plotting against my freedom.

-In that face-off, a wave of defiance hit me.
-I started questioning everything: the dynamics of my relationship, the assumptions about my intentions, and what love and support really meant.
-Was it really love if it had strings attached?
-Was support real if it was all about manipulation?
-These questions kept bouncing around in my head, making me more determined to take back control of my story.
-I realized that the assumptions people had about me were not just wrong, but they were also holding me back from growing and being independent.
-I needed to break free from this controlling cycle and find my voice, even if it meant facing the very people I depended on for support.
+A surge of rebellion washed over me.
+I started questioning the dynamics of my relationship and what love and support really meant.
+Is it truly love if it comes with conditions?
+Is support genuine if it's manipulative?
+These thoughts made me determined to reclaim my own narrative.
+I realized that the assumptions about me were off and were keeping me from being independent.
+I needed to break out of this controlling cycle and find my voice, even if it meant facing the people I relied on.

 That’s What You Are Here For